Mystogab/challenge-cc/README.md

 You probably may want to change the S3 bucket name in your serverless.yml file.

 ## There is Room for improvement
 I've tryied to finish it ASAP.
-So a lot of stuff that I would love to make, wasn't made at all, so, in order to you see that I'm half way madness I'm leving here a key list of awesome "i-had-no-time-neither-will-if-nobody-pay-me" thinks to do:
+So a lot of stuff that I would love to make, wasn't made at all, so, in order to you see that I'm half way madness I'm leving here a key list of awesome "i-had-no-time-neither-will-if-nobody-pay-me" things to do:

 1. <b>Terraform</b>, maybe a little bit more complex -or not- but it pays a lot in some ways (like being able to destroy all easyly or keep it a bit cloud agnostic)